How to Get Approved for a Credit Card: A Step-by-Step Guide

 With such high interest rates, charges can quickly add up and make it harder to pay off your balance, especially if you're already carrying significant credit card debt.

 Many credit cards have rewards programs, allowing you to earn miles, cash back, or points on their everyday purchases.
-Some cards also offer additional perks like annual credits when you meet spending requirements in specific categories.
+Strategic users often choose specific accounts to Maximize online rewards, utilizing cards that offer bonus percentages on digital retailers and web-based services.

 While some banks have recently started offering cash-back rewards on debit card purchases, such as 1% cash back on spending, these rewards are still uncommon.
 Traditionally, debit cards haven't offered rewards programs, and most still don't.